rctatar/simple-wireguard/README.md

 To setup such a VPN, each client and the server require a wireguard configuration file.
 There are several pieces of information that are needed and the information must be consistent.

 1. Identify public IP address of base router and provide to client configuration files.
+Note N1.
 2. Choose UDP port and provide to all configuration files.
+Note N2.
 3. Choose VPN address for server and provide to all configuration files.
+Note N3.
 4. Choose VPN address for each client and provide to the client and server configuration files.
+Note N4.
 5. Identify base network LAN address and netmask and provide to the client configuration files.
+Note N5.
 6. Generate forwarding and firewall rules for server configuration file.
+Note N6.
 7. Generate server key-pair and provide server public key to client configuration files.
+Note N7.
 8. Generate client key-pairs and provide client public keys to server configuration file.
+Note N8.

 The script attempts to make sensible choices.
 If run on the target server in the target location, it collects required information about the local network.